-Individuals receiving the COBRA premium assistance must notify their plans if they become eligible for coverage under another group health plan (not including excepted benefits, a QSEHRA, or a health FSA), or for Medicare.
+Individuals receiving the COBRA premium assistance must notify their plans if they become eligible for coverage under another group health plan (not including excepted benefits, a QSEHRA, or a health FSA), or for Medicare by completing the Participant Notification form that is included in the Summary of the COBRA Premium Assistance Provisions under the ARPA of 2021 document.
 Failure to do so can result in a tax penalty.
 That penalty can be \$250 for each such failure.
 If the failure is fraudulent, then the penalty is mandatory and equal to the greater of (1) \$250, or (2) 110 percent of the premium assistance provided under ARPA after termination of eligibility.
 No penalty is to be imposed, however, with respect to any failure if it is shown that such failure is due to reasonable cause and not willful neglect.